HealthFit’s approach to physical exams and wellness

 Annual physical exams are important to establish a baseline of health in order to detect unhealthy trends before they become problematic.
 Regular physical exams are essential to monitor wellness – and crucial for those diagnosed with a chronic health condition.

-The Center for Disease Control states that 7 out of every 10 deaths are caused by a chronic health condition, which may often go untreated or undetected until it’s a much more complicated condition.
+The Center for Disease Control states that 6 out of every 10 adults in the United States have a chronic disease, 4 out of every 10 adults have 2 or more.
 Physical exams that include in-depth discussions are a primary way HealthFit can help ensure our patients are not part of that statistic.

 HealthFit’s primary care providers, which include doctors, physician assistants and nurse practitioners, offer physical exams and wellness services, including men’s annual exams, women’s annual exams with Pap smear if needed, sports physicals, DOT physicals, vaccinations and family planning services including conception consultation and prescribing birth control.